 Where does risk analysis fit into these rules?

 Covered entities should perform risk analysis before they apply the three safeguards.
 The results of the risk assessment will guide how they carry out the security measures.
-This could be different for each organization based on their resources.
+This could be different for each organization based on its resources.
 The assessment will uncover potential risks to ePHI and the best security solution to keep the data secure.
 Plus, document the choices and reasons for them and maintain those security measures.

 HIPAA security rule requirements use case

-The security rule includes mandatory standards and requirements for healthcare organizations.
+The security rule includes mandatory standards and security requirements for healthcare organizations.
 These focus on keeping ePHI confidential and secure and granting access only to users who must work with the data.
 Organizations are also required to ensure compliance throughout their entire workforce.

 One way covered entities can restrict access to ePHI is by having strict access controls on their network.
 Network security solutions should help the security team manage exactly what resources users can access and what they can do with that data.
 Verifying user identities is critical for keeping ePHI secure.
 This kind of solution often includes multi-factor authentication (MFA).
 MFA blocks unauthorized access but lets the right users verify their identity quickly.